 From Tuesday 1 December 2020 the Falkland Islands Maritime Authority will sit within the Directorate of Emergency Services and Island Security (DESIS).
 For over 30 years the Directorate of Natural Resources (formally Fisheries) was the home of the maritime function.
 However, in recent years, the government has been working towards meeting both its national and international obligations, leading to the establishment of the Maritime Authority in 2018.

 Over fifty delegates from British territories and dependencies participated in the Red Ensign Group annual conference in the Falklands this week.
 The Red Ensign Group (*) brings together 13 shipping registers whose vessels are entitled to fly British merchant navy flag or Red Ensign.
 The group aims to ensure that quality standards in shipping are upheld across the territories whose ships fly the Red Ensign.

-Argentina, Chile and Brazil have been elected to be members of the International Maritime Organization Council for the 2014/15 biennium by the IMO assembly, which is meeting in London at IMO Headquarters until December 4.
+Argentina and Brazil have been elected as members States of the International Maritime Organization Council for the 2020/21 biennium.
+IMO is holding its 31st Assembly meeting in London at IMO Headquarters until December 4.